01 Invention Overview

 Key Differentiators Summary

 1. Integrated, not accessory: Installed during vehicle manufacturing, not purchased separately by the consumer.
-The protection is already there when the vehicle is delivered.
+The protection is present from the moment the vehicle is delivered.

-2. Invisible when not in use: Fully retracts into the headliner.
-No visual impact on interior design.
-OEM designers approve it because it doesn't compromise their vision.
+2. Invisible when stowed: Fully concealed within the passenger-side A-pillar trim.
+No visual impact on the vehicle's interior design — OEM designers accept it because it disappears when not in use.

-4. Zero storage required: No folding, no stuffing into the glove box, no lost shades.
-The screen is always in the vehicle, always ready.
+5. Zero storage required: No folding, no stuffing into the glove box, no lost shades.
+The screen is permanently housed in the A-pillar, always ready.

-5. Airbag-safe design: The screen material and mounting are engineered to tear away or deflect if a passenger airbag deploys, meeting FMVSS 208 compatibility requirements.
+6. Airbag-safe design: The screen material and mounting are engineered to permit unimpeded airbag deployment, meeting FMVSS 208 compatibility requirements.

 07 Applications & Use Cases